 What can I expect during an electrocardiogram?

 An ECG/EKG normally takes 5 to 10 minutes.
-To perform an ECG/EKG, a technician will place electrodes (small plastic stickers), on your child's chest, arms, and legs.
+To perform an ECG/EKG, a technician will place electrodes (small plastic stickers), on the patient's chest, arms, and legs.
 These electrodes are connected to an ECG/EKG machine by small clips and wires.
-The machine will then begin printing out the recorded electrical activity of your child’s heart for your doctor to review.
-When an ECG/EKG is being performed, it is important for your child to lie as still as possible.
+The machine will then begin printing out the recorded electrical activity of the patient’s heart for your doctor to review.
+When an ECG/EKG is being performed, it is important for the patient to lie as still as possible.
 Once the tracing is complete, the technician will disconnect the wires and remove the electrodes.

 Care Team Approach